 Map of trie implementations

-Part 2 – trie implementation using linked list
+Part 2 – trie implementation using a linked list

-Part 3 – trie implementation using hash map
+Part 3 – trie implementation using a hash map

 Define classes in trie implementation